mikeye66/PhD-in-Biostatistics-First-year-report/README.md

 ##############################################################\
 We start introducing and commenting on the main code:

+The code is consist of several sections:\
+fMRI simulation, Multi-valued 1, Multi-valued 2, Multi-layered, GERGM 1, GERGM 2\

+It is important to point out several issues:

+1) Multi-valued 2 is subject to degenracy issue, care should be taken when implementing with values less than 10
-Code in GERGM 2 and Multi-layered need multiple cores, which has been set to 60 cores.
+2) Code in GERGM 2 and Multi-layered need multiple cores, which has been set to 60 cores.
 User may adjust it to their preferable level.

-GERGM 2
-The code of GERGM2 is taking a long fitting time, and should be implemented with care.
-Note due to the computations of this model is performed in a manner the normal R program cannot directly extract out the output.
-The grid search as described in the report is manual and rather repetitive, which is therefore excluded from the code section.
-Note the use_MPLE_only should be switched as F if exploring the training process, and it should be switched to T if want to see the final result with the user_specified_initial_thetas set as the trained parameter estimates.
+3) The code of GERGM2 is taking a long fitting time, and should be implemented with care.\
+ Note due to the computations of this model is performed in a manner the normal R program cannot directly extract out the output. \
+ The grid search as described in the report is manual and rather repetitive, which is therefore excluded from the code section. \
+ Note the use_MPLE_only should be switched as F if exploring the training process, \
+ and it should be switched to T if want to see the final result with the user_specified_initial_thetas set as the trained parameter estimates.
+4) Multi-valued 2 time assessment uses the microbenchmark function.
+However, the reported time varies across different computers.